-My grandmother gave me a small knee hugger elf to hang on the tree in the 1960’s, it is one of the few things I have from my Dads’s Mom and I don’t even remember meeting her.
+My grandmother gave me a small knee hugger elf to hang on the tree in the 1960’s, it is one of the few things I have from my Dads’ Mom and I don’t even remember meeting her.
 All I know is the little pixie with the bell on top was one of my favorite ornaments.

 These little guys don’t get into mischief and they don’t tattle to Santa.
 They are just cute and whimsical.

 They came in various sizes, the large ones were 14″ and designed to sit on a shelf, but the small ones were meant to hide on the Christmas tree and sometimes they moved around.

 Elf on a Shelf Craze

-I’ve seen a post about “renting a Elf on a Shelf” for your party (I’m sure Andrew would do that), and I’ve seen the baby Elf posed in various places by his Father who is a photographer, but there will be only one true live Elf on a Shelf for me and that’s the one above with the over sized imagination and love of life.
+I’ve seen a post about “renting an Elf on a Shelf” for your party (I’m sure Andrew would do that), and I’ve seen the baby Elf posed in various places by his Father who is a photographer, but there will be only one true live Elf on a Shelf for me and that’s the one above with the oversized imagination and love of life.

 Elf on a Shelf Costume

-If you, or your friends want to bring the Elf on the Shelf magic and fun to your Holiday season the costume can be found on Amazon.
+If you or your friends want to bring the Elf on the Shelf magic and fun to your Holiday season the costume can be found on Amazon.
 I would love to see pictures of your adventures, or even photos of a vintage elf from your childhood.